kevin872/Get-AP-Daily-Video-Transcript/README.md

 # Get AP Daily Video Transcript for AP Collegeboard Videos

 ## How to use
-Open AP Daily Video (dont press play)
+Open AP Daily Video Link to open the small window (dont press play on the video itself)
 Click Inspect Element (Right-click > Inspect or cmd+opt+I (⌘ + ⌥ + I) or cmd+opt+C (⌘ + ⌥ + c))
 Go to Console
 Paste in the code twice